tanchunsiong/Zoom_MeetingSDK_Windows_RawDataDemos/GetVideoRawData/README.md

 What can i use to playback or convert the YUV file into something playable?

 Why does my app crash after running for a while?

+Do note that YUV raw buffers are huge in size, it is not recommended to save these raw buffer directly to disk.
+Do look up on how to use ffmpeg or opencv to convert these raw buffers into decently sized, playable video files.